ICC awards diplomas, certificates during four in-person commencement ceremonies

 Approximately 640 graduates received diplomas and/or certificates during four in-person ceremonies at the Davis Event Center at the Itawamba Community College Fulton Campus last Thursday and Friday.

-The 2021 in-person commencement was the first event of this magnitude since COVID forced ICC to limit or cancel events due to limited facility capacity last spring.
+The 2021 in-person commencement was the first event of this magnitude since COVID forced ICC to limit or cancel events because of limited facility capacity last spring.
 Since the 2020 ceremony was delivered virtually, graduates were invited to participate in this year’s ceremony, and their names were included in the program.

 Also among the graduates were 10 Middle College participants from Tupelo High School, who were part of a first-of-its-kind pilot program in North Mississippi, which began in August 2019.
 The THS juniors attended classes at the ICC Tupelo Campus for the majority of the school day, while taking class at THS to pursue either an Associate of Arts or Associate of Applied Science degree.